mmai/glicko2js/README.md

 var Mary = ranking.makePlayer(1700, 300, 0.06);
 ```

-We can then enter results, calculate the new ratings
+We can then enter results, calculate the new ratings...

 ``` javascript
 var matches = [];